dirkniblick/hibernateDeleteChildOfManyToAny/README.md

 spring.jpa.properties.hiberrnate.integrator_provider=package.name.to.ApplicationIntegratorProvider
 ```

-Now, all of the project's tests perform as expected.
+Now, all of the project's tests perform as expected. 🎉

 ### Final notes

 This project was built using Hibernate 6.4 and should also contain examples for everything needed to effectively utilize Hibernate's @Any and @ManyToAny relationships.
 Theoretically, it should work back to 6.0, but I would advise using 6.2.8Final or higher to avoid bugs with [@Any and @ManyToAny associations](https://discourse.hibernate.org/t/any-and-manytoany-associations-fail-in-spring-boot-3/7576/18) and [using meta-annotations](https://discourse.hibernate.org/t/meta-annotation-anydiscriminatorvalue-does-not-work/7242/5).

-⚠️ However, if using Hibernate 5, [quite a lot of things need to change](./README_HIBERNATE_5.md).
+⚠️ If using Hibernate 5 however, [quite a lot of things need to change](./README_HIBERNATE_5.md).